slightlyoff/history_api/app_history.md

 - It would be ideal if this API were polyfillable, especially in its mainline usage scenarios.

+Finally, although it's really a goal for all web APIs, we want to call out a strong focus on interoperability, backstopped by [web platform tests](http://web-platform-tests.org/).
+The existing history API and its interactions with navigation have terrible interoperability (see [this vivid example](https://docs.google.com/document/d/1Pdve-DJ1JCGilj9Yqf5HxRJyBKSel5owgOvUJqTauwU/edit#)).
+We hope to have solid and well-tested specifications for:

+- Every aspect and self-interaction of the new API

+- Every aspect of how the new API integrates and interacts with the `window.history` API (including things like relative timing of events)

+Additionally, we hope to drive interoperability through tests, spec updates, and browser bugfixes for the existing `window.history` API while we're in the area, to the extent that is possible; some of this work is being done in [whatwg/html#5767](https://github.com/whatwg/html/issues/5767).

 ## Proposal

 ### The current entry, and single-page navigations